After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 DON’T DO IT.
 I know it’s convenient, but a) those bottles take up a LOT of space and b) they’re horrible for the environment.

-Get a refillable water bottle and keep a gallon (or more) container of water in the car.
+Get a refillable water bottle and keep a gallon (or more) container of water in the car to save money on a road trip.
 Start the trip with a frozen gallon of water in the cooler and you’ve got an efficient, space-saving way to keep your food chilled and store your water.

 18. Pack a growler